slurpy-films/probescript/readme.md

 ```

 ## Probes
 When you make a new probescript project, you should have a main file that has your Main probe.
 That probe will be run when you start your program.
 A probe is a hybrid between a function and a class, because it can be called as a function, but it can also inherit like a class.
 When a probe is called, either as a function or as the Main probe, it needs a run function.
 The run function will be called with the args that the probe is called with, or none if it is the Main probe.
+A function with the same name as the probe will be the run function.
 Example:

 ```probe
 probe Main {